Leeds-MRG/Minos/README.md

 ### Installation and quick start guide

 *Minos* was developed in Python and R using a ```conda``` (i.e. Anaconda/Miniconda) environment.
 It has been tested with Python 3.9 and R 4.1.3.
-It is recommended that you follow the installation instructions below, which will install *Minos* in development mode. *Minos* has been developed and tested on Linux systems only, and performance with other operating systems can't be guaranteed.
+It is recommended that you follow the installation instructions below, which will install *Minos* in development mode. *Minos* has been developed and tested on Linux systems only, and compatibility with other operating systems can't be guaranteed.

 1. Clone this repository, ensuring you have ```git``` installed, to a location of your choice.